PilzDE/pilz_robots/prbt_hardware_support/README.md

 ## BraketestExecutorNode
 The ``BraketestExecutorNode`` offers the `/execute_braketest` service which, in interaction with the ``CanOpenBraketestAdapter``, executes a braketest on each drive of the manipulator.

+## ModbusAdapterOperationModeNode
+The ``ModbusAdapterOperationModeNode`` offers the `/get_operation_mode` service for accessing the active operation mode.

+Use `rosmsg show prbt_hardware_support/OperationModes` to see the definition of each value.